alicesmail12/Snakemake-WGS/README.md

 **Step 6: Combine GVCFs**

-Not only have I got multiple samples, I also have created GVCFs for every chromosome in each sample: so I need to combine them using `CombineGVCFs`.
+Not only have I got multiple samples, I also have created GVCFs for every chromosome in each sample: so I need to **combine** them using `CombineGVCFs` to make a **really large GVCF file**.
 First I make a list of all the files I want to combine, and then input this into `CombineGVCFs` using the `--variant` flag.

 ```python
 # Generate list